What You Must Include in an Instagram Privacy Policy

 Do You Need a Privacy Policy for Instagram API Usage?

-Read it for yourself in the screenshot of their terms below.
+See more in the screenshot of their Platform Terms below.

 Instagram-API-privacy-policy

-Even if no data privacy laws apply to your business (which I doubt, but more on that later), you still need to post a privacy policy to use Instagram’s platform to process personal data.
+Even if no data privacy laws apply to your business, you still need to post a privacy policy to use Instagram’s platform to process personal data.

 What Are Instagram’s Platform Policy Requirements?